duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

             <img style='width:20em; height:auto' src="figures/bridge.png"/>
         </figure>
         <figure>
-            <figcaption> A door you know will open.</figcaption>
+            <figcaption> A door you should know will open.</figcaption>
             <img style='width:20em; height:auto' src="figures/auto_doors.png"/>
         </figure>
         <figure>
-            <figcaption> Someone you should listen to.</figcaption>
+            <figcaption> Someone you should listen to and understand.</figcaption>
             <img style='width:20em; height:auto' src="figures/policeman.png"/>
         </figure>
 </figure>

 ## Spatial AI, not just SLAM
 As we have seen, current SLAM solutions have some issues, and SLAM still needs some work on.
-A recent paper FutureMapping by Andrew Davison, 2018 introduced a new term: "*Spatial AI*".
+A recent paper _FutureMapping: The Computational Structure of Spatial AI Systems_ by Andrew Davison, 2018 introduced a new term: "*Spatial AI*".
 This paper describes considerations on where SLAM should be heading, and what we should aim at having.
+As we detail further on, one major focus is the semantic representations which are necessary for future SLAM systems.
+This alone does not help solve all SLAM issues previously described, but is an important next step to make systems more useful.

 ### What is Spatial AI
-Even though "Spatial AI" is a new term, most robotics people often use it interchangeably with "Semantic SLAM". we, however, hope to make a clear distinction between current SLAM techniques, and the grand goal of Spatial AI.
+Even though "Spatial AI" is a new term, most robotics people often use it interchangeably with "Semantic SLAM".
+We, however, hope to make a clear distinction between current SLAM techniques, and the grand goal of Spatial AI.

 Here is a well-known AI meme, in the context of Spatial AI.

 <figure class="flow-subfigures">
-    <figcaption> An example to show how Spatial AI evolved</figcaption>
+    <figcaption> Evolution of SLAM.</figcaption>
     <img style='width:20em; height:auto' src="figures/wallcrack.png"/>
 </figure>

-Just as AI concerns with building good representations, Spatial AI aims to have the right spatial representations (representation os the space in which a robot operates.)
-Spatial AI supercodes SLAM in te sense that, it's more than just localiztion and mapping.
+Just as AI concerns with building good representations, Spatial AI aims to have the right spatial representations (representation of the space in which a robot operates.)
+Spatial AI supercodes SLAM in the sense that, it's more than just localization and mapping.

 ### Differences with Geometric SLAM
 On different levels Spatial AI differs with geometric SLAM.